ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/wperf.md

 Install by opening `Extensions` menu, select `Manage Extensions` and click `Browse`.
 Type `WindowsPerf` to search for Arm WindowsPerf GUI extension.
 Click `Install`.

 {{% notice How to set up wperf.exe path in the extension%}}
-In order to set the path to the `wperf.exe` executable, go to `Tools -> Options -> Windows Perf -> WindowsPerf Path` and set the absolute path to the wperf.exe executable and then on the Validate button.
+In order to set the path to the `wperf.exe` executable, go to `Tools -> Options -> WindowsPerf -> WindowsPerf Path` and set the absolute path to the wperf.exe executable and then on the Validate button.
 {{% /notice %}}

 Also, visit WindowsPerf GUI project website on [GitHub](https://github.com/arm-developer-tools/windowsperf-vs-extension) for more details and latest updates.